 Whether you miss your straight hair or are realizing that styling permed hair is far more work than you want to put into it, you may need a way to get out of your new curls—and quickly.
 While straightening is the obvious answer here, you may be wondering where to even begin.

-Honestly, it is confusing, and is new territory for you.
+Honestly, it is confusing and is new territory for you.
 There is no shame in it.
 If you can totally relate to the above, fear not: you’ve come to the right article.
-Today, we’ll be going over all you need to know about straightening permed hair, the options available to safely perm your hair, what exactly reverse and straight perms are.
+Today, we’ll be going over all you need to know about straightening permed hair, and the options available to safely perm your hair.

 Can You Straighten Permed Hair?